ARM-DOE/ADI_OSX/README.md

 - Install the requisite perl moduels.
 Run the following commands in a terminal.
 Accept all defaults to configure cpan.
 If you have to configure cspan you may need to repeat the install of JSON::XS
   - `sudo cpan JSON::XS`
   - `sudo cpan CGI::Session`
-- Install Homebrew if it's not already installed (http://brew.sh/).
-Note it is good to do this within using a bash terminal.
+- Install Homebrew if it's not already installed (http://brew.sh).
+Note it is good to do this within a bash terminal.
 - If you have installed a previous version execute the following
   - `brew uninstall adi`
   - `brew untap arm-doe/adi`